 The Health & Safety Bits

 According to statistics from extreme sports insurers and safety agencies, rates of senior citizens getting involved in high-risk activities has dramatically risen over the last decade.
 Some have analyzed that this is due to older people having more money to spend on adventure holidays and the like; while others put it down to them enjoying their retirement and ‘last hurrahs’.
+This is the UP Ration Card New List where you can check benefits.

 However – it’s undeniable, and should be respected, that older bodies don’t function or repair as easily as younger ones.
 Older people should do what they please – but do it in the knowledge that if they’re injured, it could be irreversible.
 Whatever you do, always follow safety advice to protect yourself and those around you.
+If your loved one has unfortunately reached a point where 24-hour care is needed, you can transfer them to a nursing home.
+Just make sure to visit them often and look for signs of physical abuse in a nursing home.